liyimengchn/cross-language_bug_detection/README.md

 # Cross-Language Bug Detection
-This repository contains the code and datasets used in the experiments of our research paper—`Fine-Tuning Code Language Models to Detect Cross-Language Bugs`.
+This repository contains the code and datasets used in the experiments of our research paper—`xxx`.
 It serves as a replication package to facilitate the reproduction of the results presented in the paper.

 ## Structure of the Repository